 - If you’ve lost your hair and normally wear a wig try taking breaks and use a cotton hat instead.
 Natural wigs trap a lot of heat and don’t allow your scalp to breath which is really important when the weather is hot.
 If you don’t want to go wig-free then you can wear a synthetic wig instead as their mesh construction allows your scalp to breath more than natural wigs

 - If you’ve had radiotherapy you’re skin might find it particularly difficult to cope with the heat, a cooling pad can help soothe affected areas and cool down your skin

-- Drink plenty of fluids, aim for at least 3L a day.
-Ideally these shouldn’t be caffeinated or alcoholic drinks as these dilate blood vessels in the skin and makes you sweat more
+- Drink plenty of fluids, aim for around 2L a day.
+Ideally these shouldn’t be caffeinated or alcoholic drinks as these dilate blood vessels in the skin and makes you sweat more.

 - Cool down and feel refreshed with a face and body spritzer, you can pop one in your handbag and take it with you for a quick cool down when you’re out and about too.